riparino/pyCaOptics/README.md

    ```
 This mode will open a browser window for you to sign in with your Azure AD account.

+Bear in mind that you will likely require at least Security Reader for this to work as your user.

 ## Output
 The script will perform the following actions: